 Hardware support for the effective frequency interface is indicated by CPUID Fn0000_0006_ECX[EffFreq].
+See Section 3.3, "Processor Feature Identification," on page 63 for more information on using the CPUID instruction.

 17.3.1 Actual Performance Frequency Clock Count (APERF)